creativestyle/amazon-payments-advanced-doc/overview.rst

 Extension vendor
 ----------------

-This extension has been developed by creativestyle GmbH in cooperation with Amazon Payments Europe S.C.A.
+This extension has been developed by creativestyle GmbH, `a leading Magento agency <https://www.creativestyle.de/magento/>`_, in cooperation with Amazon Payments Europe S.C.A.

 Creativestyle is an award-winning, pioneering e-commerce agency with more than 15 years of experience.
 Since 2001, they have been developing expertise in the field of technology and software solutions.
 With a 50 person team of experts consisting of certified specialists in the fields of design, development and management of innovative projects, they can guarantee a full range of services from consulting and planning, through concept and design, to technical implementation and subsequent project support.